ayhe123/LaTeX-batch-builder/README.md

 ### Customize Files to Delete

-Modify values of `"remove_format"` in `settings.json`, add regular expression which match the files you want to remove to its values, then the file will be remove when "Remove temporary files" is executed.
+Modify values of `"remove_format"` in `settings.json`, add regular expression which match the files you want to remove to its values, then the file will be removed when "Remove temporary files" is executed.

 ## License